uptane/uptane-standard/uptane-standard.md

 * Read the contents of updates to discover confidential information, reverse-engineer firmware, or compare two firmware images to identify security fixes and hence determine the fixed security vulnerability
 * Deny installation of updates to prevent vehicles from fixing software problems
 * Cause one or more ECUs in the vehicle to fail, denying use of the vehicle or of certain functions
-* Control ECUs within the vehicle, possibly to control the vehicle
+* Control ECUs within the vehicle, and possibly the vehicle itself

 ## Attacker capabilities {#capabilities}